 What is a joint subluxation?

-A joint luxation is a dislocation or complete separation between the bones that normally articulate to form a joint.
-Subluxation is the term referring to a partial separation of the joint.
+A joint luxation is a dislocation or complete separation between the bones that normally articulate (move back and forth) to form a joint.
+Subluxation refers to a partial separation of the joint.
 The most commonly subluxated joint in cats is the hip, although any joint can be affected.

 Trauma, such as an automobile accident or a fall, is the most common cause of sudden or acute joint subluxations.
 Certain breeds of cats may inherit a predisposition to a conformation or anatomical condition that makes them more likely to experience joint subluxations.
-As an example, Main Coon Cats have a higher incidence of hip dysplasia, making them more likely to have a subluxated hip joint.
+For example, Maine coon cats have a higher incidence of hip dysplasia, making them more likely to have a subluxated hip joint.

 What are the clinical signs of a joint subluxation?